PrinceOfPuppers/qbot/README.md

 ## Superdense Coding

 This algorithm tests all 4 permutations of 2 classical bits that can be transmitted by 1 qubit under superdense coding.
-It stores the results of the bell measurement in the results list (used in qbot's unittesting)
+It stores the results of the bell measurement in the results list (used in qbot's unit testing)
 ```
 cdef results ; []
 cdef index ; 0